From “What’s a Niche?” to First Sale: A 90-Day Step-by-Step Guide

 - Link internally: Connect new posts to your earlier content so readers (and Google) can navigate easily.

-- Optimize your posts: Make sure each article has a clear title, strong meta description, headings, and images with alt text.
+- Optimize your posts: Ensure each article has a clear title, a strong meta description, headings, and images with alt text.

 - Set up analytics: Install Google Analytics and Search Console so you can start tracking what’s working.